-Failure to complete the nursing program within three (3) years of admission.

-If a student has a positive drug or alcohol screen or refuse a drug screen at any time, dismissal will occur and the student will be ineligible for readmission or re-entry into Southern's nursing program.
+- Failure to complete the same nursing course with an average of 80% (B) or better on the second attempt. - Two withdrawals or failures (C, D or F) in the same or two different nursing courses - Failure to progress in the nursing program may include but not limited to the following: Combination of two C, D or F. - Two Withdrawals "W" - Any combination of two or greater (C, D, F, or W) in nursing courses. - Failure to complete the nursing program within three (3) years of admission. - If a student has a positive drug or alcohol screen or refuses a drug screen at any time, dismissal will occur and the student will be ineligible for readmission or re-entry into Southern's nursing program.
 Refusal of a drug screen at any time implies a positive screen.
 The result will be immediate dismissal and ineligibility to re-apply.